Hestia: Worship

 Part of a marble altar with inscription ESTIAS ISTHMIAS, 5th–4th century BC.
 The altar was dedicated to the goddess Hestia with the epithet Isthmia ("of the isthmus".
 Archaeological Museum of Paros.

 The worship of Hestia was centered around the hearth, both domestic and civic.
 The hearth was essential for warmth, food preparation, and the completion of sacrificial offerings to deities.
-At feasts, Hestia was offered the first and last libations of wine.
+Hestia was often the recipient of the first offering during sacrifices, and of the first and last libations made during feasts.
 Pausanias writes that the Eleans sacrifice first to Hestia and then to other gods.
 Xenophon in Cyropaedia wrote that Cyrus the Great sacrificed first to Hestia, then to sovereign Zeus, and then to any other god that the magi suggested.

 The accidental or negligent extinction of a domestic hearth fire represented a failure of domestic and religious care for the family; failure to maintain Hestia's public fire in her temple or shrine was a breach of duty to the broad community.
 A hearth fire might be deliberately, ritually extinguished at need; but its lighting should be accompanied by rituals of completion, purification, and renewal, comparable with the rituals and connotations of an eternal flame and of sanctuary lamps.
 At the level of the polis, the hearths of Greek colonies and their mother cities were allied and sanctified through Hestia's cult.
 Athenaeus, in the Deipnosophistae, writes that in Naucratis the people dined in the Prytaneion on the birthday of Hestia Prytanitis.